sciactive/pnotify/README.md

 # Getting Started

-You can include PNotify using NPM, Bower, or a custom download.
-NPM is the prefered method.
+You can get PNotify using NPM.
+(You can also use [jsDelivr](https://www.jsdelivr.com/package/npm/pnotify).)

 ```
 npm install pnotify